 Sophos Home does have some security options and settings, but they're only available via a web interface.
 Tap the Settings button, for instance, and a browser tab opens at the Sophos website.
 Log in and you can then begin configuring the program.

-If you're thinking this is a little inconvenient, we would probably agree.
+If you're thinking this is a little inconvenient, we agree.
 But once you're logged in, it doesn't take any more time, and it does at least mean the support pages are only a click or two away, if you need them.

 The Sophos Settings pages open at the Protection tab, where there are tools to schedule scans and exclude particular drives, files and folders from checks.